peteroupc/peteroupc.github.io/bernsupp.md

 _Proof._  Follows from Theorem 1 and part 1 of Lemma 2 above, as well as Remark B and the proof of Proposition 10 of Nacu and Peres, including the observation in Remark B of the paper that we can start the algorithm from _n_ = 4; in that case, the upper and lower polynomials of degree 1 through 3 above would be constant functions, so that as polynomials in Bernstein form, the coefficients of each one would be equal.
 With the _&phi;_ given in this theorem, the series _&eta;_(_n_) in Theorem 1 remains nonnegative; also, this theorem adopts Theorem 1's assumption that the series converges, so that _&eta;_(_n_) still decreases with increasing _n_. &#x25a1;

 **Corollary 3.** _Let f(&lambda;) be a strictly bounded factory function.
-If f is Hölder  continuous with Hölder constant M and with Hölder exponent &alpha; in the interval (0, 1], then the following approximation scheme is valid in the sense of Theorem 1, subject to the bounding note:_
+If f is Hölder  continuous with Hölder constant M and with Hölder exponent &alpha; in the interval (0, 1], then the following scheme is valid in the sense of Theorem 1, subject to the bounding note:_

 - _**fbelow**(n, k) = min(**fbelow**(4,0), **fbelow**(4,1), ..., **fbelow**(4,4)) if n < 4; otherwise, f(k/n) &minus; &eta;(n)._
 - _**fabove**(n, k) = max(**fabove**(4,0), **fabove**(4,1), ..., **fabove**(4,4)) if n < 4; otherwise, f(k/n) + &eta;(n)._